What is Dementia?

-Most people with dementia are older, but it is important to remember that most older people do not get dementia.
-It is not a normal part of ageing.
-Dementia can happen to anybody, but it is more common after the age of 65 years.
-However, people in their 40s and 50s can also have dementia and in extremely rare cases even younger than this.
+Dementia is not a normal part of ageing.
+Whilst most people with dementia are older, most older people do not get dementia.
+Dementia is more common after the age of 65 years, however, people in their 40s and 50s can also have dementia and it can occur in people even younger than this (although this is rare).

-It is essential that a medical diagnosis is obtained at an early stage when symptoms first appear to ensure that a person who has a treatable condition is diagnosed and treated correctly.
-If the symptoms are caused by dementia, an early diagnosis will mean early access to support, information, and medication should it be available.
+We advise that you get a medical diagnosis when symptoms first appear.
+This will ensure that a person who has a treatable condition is diagnosed and treated correctly.
+An early diagnosis will mean early access to support, information, and medication should it be available.

 Can dementia be inherited?